malamud3/MyWatch/README.md

 # MyWatch

-MyWatch is a movie and TV show catalog app built using the MVVM (Model-View-ViewModel) architecture pattern with the addition of Controllers to handle the business logic and Managers to handle requests to third-party services used by the app.
+MyWatch is a movie and TV show catalog app built using the MVVM-C (Model-View-ViewModel-Controller) architecture pattern with the addition of Controllers to handle the business logic and Managers to handle requests to third-party services used by the app.
+The app utilizes Firebase for two-way connection via phone number and SMS verification.
+Additionally, users can register/login using their Google or Apple accounts for a seamless authentication experience.

 <table>
   <tr>